khoek/k-os/README.md

 ## License

-Where not explicitly indicated otherwise, all source code is licensed under the Simplified BSD license:
+Where not explicitly indicated otherwise, all source code is licensed under the following terms:

     Copyright (c) 2012-2013, Keeley Hoek
     All rights reserved.